 \begin{theorem} There is a randomized algorithm \AED{} that on input strings $x,y$ of length $n$ over any alphabet $\Sigma$ outputs an upper bound on $\editd(x,y)$ in time $\tildeO(n^{12/7})$ that, with probability at least $1-n^{-5}$, is at most a fixed constant multiple of $\editd(x,y)$. \end{theorem}

 If the output is $U$, then the algorithm has implicitly found an alignment of cost at most $U$.
 The algorithm can be modified to explicitly output such an alignment.

 The approximation factor proved in this preliminary version is \approxfactorA, can be greatly improved by tweaking parameters.
-We believe, but have not proved, that with sufficient care the algorithm can be modified (with no significant increase in runtime) to get $(3+\epsilon)$ approximation.
+We believe, but have not proved, that with sufficient care the algorithm can be modified (with no significant increase in the running time) to get $(3+\epsilon)$-approximation.

 Theorem~\ref{thm:main} follows from: